dnck/2018_ghpages/_posts/2017-12-15-should-you-code?.md

 Jeff's blog post, "Please don't learn to code" was the third hit on google.
 You can read his answer <a href="https://blog.codinghorror.com/please-dont-learn-to-code/">here</a>.

-Jeff is a co-founder of the Q&A forum for programmers, Stack Overflow and Stack Exchange.
-He's a developer of the open source discussion platform, Discourse (maybe you've used it?) and he's the author of the blog, Coding Horror.
+Jeff is one of the founders of the Q&A forum for programmers, Stack Overflow and Stack Exchange.
+He's a developer of the open source discussion platform, Discourse and he's the author of the blog, Coding Horror (link above).

-Disclaimer: I didn't actually interview Jeff Atwood for this post.
+I didn't actually interview Jeff Atwood for this post.
 Instead I took some of his quotes from the linked blog post, and I answered my own questions.
 I think he'd probably endorse the context, but if not, he can always let me know, and I'd be happy to edit it.

 <!--<hr class="faded">-->
 <blockquote class="blockquote" >